Sydney Domestic Airport

 About the terminals (T2 and T3)

 Sydney Airport is also known as Kingsford Smith Airport or Mascot Airport, for the suburb in which it’s found.
-Sydney Airport is Australia’s busiest, with more than 43 million passengers passing through its gates last year.
+Sydney Airport is Australia’s busiest, with more than 40 million passengers passing through its gates each year.
 Domestic flights arrive at and depart from two domestic terminals: T2 and T3 (with T1 being the International Terminal).

 Terminal 2 (T2) is the largest domestic terminal in Australia.
-Virgin, Jetstar, Tiger and Regional Express (REX) flights arrive and depart from this terminal.
+Virgin and Jetsta flights arrive and depart from this terminal.
+Due to T2 upgrades, Rex Airlines and FlyPelican are arriving in T2.

 What facilities are at Sydney Domestic Airport?